waimea-Jadavidson/200DTD-Assesment-2024-/Design.md

 This implication is important because both end-user groups will need to be able to use the website easily and in the quickest way that allows them to.
 Everyone has busy lives, so streamlining process is key.
 It also has to work for the public so they can see information and media that they need but not anything else.

-I will need to consider how I layout the website, so that everything is streamlined and the most efficient way possible.
-The project will be impacted majorly if I don't start with a good base design of how everything will work.
-Because adding as I go will making things cluttered and won't be thought out the best way.
+I will need to consider Nielsen usability heuristics, for example consistency and standards.
+I will need to keep my UI designs consistent and to a standard, this will make sure the end users do not get confused.
+Another one is user control and freedom, I will need to allow the user to cancel or go back out of everything.
+Because some of the end users are not great with technology, this will be key.

 ### Privacy